jingxiangguo/Tutorial/README.md

 chmod 755 compile
 ```

-* Open the shell script "compile"; Uncomment/comment compiler options
+* Modify the compiler options in the shell script "compile" if needed

-* The default is Intel Fortran
+* The default is Intel Fortran (works on juniper)

 * Run the "compile"